 OPC assembles artists from all over the country to live and work together in close proximity in a retreat environment, away from the pressures of distractions of their everyday lives.
 The Ojai community embraces the artists by providing housing support as well as participating in the lively exchange of ideas.

-OPC also develops the next generation of artists by offering a Young Professionals Initiative for college age interns, and a Youth Workshop for high school students.
+OPC also develops the next generation of artists by offering a Young Professionals Initiative (Intern Program) for college age interns, and a Youth Workshop for high school students.

 OPC plays have gone on to have numerous productions on Broadway, Off-Broadway, and at regional theatres across the U.S., and some have been nominated for and won prestigious awards including the Pulitzer Prize (Fun Home, Other Desert Cities) and Tony Awards (Fun Home, Eclipsed, The Motherf**ker with the Hat).